Cretan Travels 2020

 Small, D. B. Ancient Greece: Social Structure and Evolution, Cambridge 2019.

-–“The Cretan Difference” (Chapter 10) – Mostly about the Azorias excavations and the new evidence about 6th century B.C.
-Crete.
+–“The Cretan Difference” (Chapter 10) – Mostly about the Azorias excavations and Crete in the 6th century B.C.

 Stampolidis, N. (ed.), Crete: Emerging Cities.
 Aptera, Eleutherna, Knossos, Athens 2019.

 Sweetman, R. The Mosaics of Roman Crete: Art, Archaeology, and Social Change, Cambridge 2013.

 Tsougarakis, D. Byzantine Crete from the 5th Century to the Venetian Conquest, Athens 1988.

 Find below basic information (in most cases excerpts from publications cited above) about many of the sites we will visit during the trip.

 –M. S. Mook and D. C. Haggis, “Excavation of an Archaic City at Azoria in Eastern Crete,” in Kreta in der geometrischen und archaischen Zeit, ed.
 W.-D.Niemeier, O. Pilz, and I. Kaiser, Munich 2013, pp. 59-79.